What is biophilic design?

 How do we implement biophilic design?

 At Oliver Heath Design we take a quantitative and qualitative approach to define the brief and requirements.
-We work alongside the client plus financial, HR, FM managers and the spatial users themselves to build a complete picture.
+We work alongside the client plus financial, HR, and FM managers, and the spatial users themselves, to build a complete picture.

-This leads us to better understand the spatial and human opportunities that exist and realise more focused results to the triple bottom line of people, planet and profit.
+This leads us to better understand the spatial and human opportunities that exist and realise more focused results to the triple bottom line of people, planet and performance.

-Our investigations would like lead us to make improvements to:
+Our investigations would then lead to make improvements in areas such as: